 This article was vetted by vets.

-Reviewed by Alex Schechter, DVM, Founding Veterinarian at Pure Paws Veterinary Care;
+Reviewed by: Alex Schechter, DVM, and founding veterinarian at Burrwood Veterinary.
+He was previously founding veterinarian at Pure Paws Veterinary Care;

 Melanie Shapiro, DVM;